FeynmanTesla/Machine-Learning-Closing-Price-Prediction/README.md

-# Machine-Learning-Closing-Price-Prediction
+# Investips
-A Python machine learning program that predicts the future closing prices of stocks, commodities, cryptocurrencies, and currency exchange rates.
+A mobile app using machine learning to predict financial information.